*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Ginger And Lavender Tea Taste Like?

-Lavender And Ginger tea is very much the sum of its parts.
+Lavender and ginger tea are very much the sum of their parts.
 Both the Ginger root and the lavender flowers bring their own unique flavors to the blend without canceling each other out or without one overpowering the other.

 As a result, you get a fairly complex flavor profile that highlights the wonderful flavor of the lavender as well as the incredibly unique flavor of the ginger.

 One thing to add is that taste is always very subjective.
 These are the flavors that I feel are most representative of a good Lavender and ginger tea.
 Your mileage may vary so only use this as a loose guide for this herbal tea blend.

 The first flavor that I think you’re going to notice is the floral flavor of the lavender itself.
 The flavor of lavender is pretty pronounced.
 It’s not as flowery as some other flower herbal infusions but it will be the most dominant flavor of the entire ginger lavender tea blend.

 With Slightly Minty Notes